aubricot/nsm/FossilNsmModule/README.md

 ![Fossil NSM Module](https://github.com/aubricot/nsm/blob/main/images/fossilnsmmodule.png)
-*Screenshot of shape completion results produced using Fossil NSM Module in 3D Slicer*
+*Screenshot of shape completion results produced using Fossil NSM Module in 3D Slicer* See detailed steps for how to preprocess your fossil for inference on our [project wiki page](https://github.com/3D-fossils-Haag/nsm/wiki/Fossil-Preprocessing).

 # Data Preprocessing
 **A) Smoothing**